core-wg/href/draft-ietf-core-href.md

 It should be sufficient for all applications that use the CoAP protocol, as well as most other protocols employing URIs.

-With one or more of the three features enabled, we speak of _Simple CRIs_, which cover a larger subset of protocols that employ URIs.
+CRIs with one or more of the three features enabled are called _Simple CRIs_, which cover a larger subset of protocols that employ URIs.
 To overcome remaining limitations, _Extended Forms_ of CRIs may be defined to enable further applications.